Key Facts Foreign Born Population Overall

 Foreign Born Population Share - Historic Compared to Current

-Large transformations have occurred in the towns of Dumfries, Haymarket, Leesburg, Lovettsville, Occoquan, and Purcellville.
+Large transformations since 2000 have occurred in the towns of Dumfries, Haymarket, Leesburg, Lovettsville, Occoquan, Purcellville, and Quantico.
 All of these incorporated towns are located in the outer-core, which is where the majority of the region's growth has occurred.